DonnYep/CosmosFramework/README_EN.md

 # CosmosFramework

 CosmosFramework is a lightweight Unity development framework .
-Has a rich Unity method extensions and toolchain. async/await syntax support, multi-network channel support.The framework follows the unityPackage specification and is recommended to be imported for use through UPM.
+Has a rich Unity method extensions and toolchain. async/await syntax support, multi-network channel support,complete packaging pipeline.
+Support for automated deployment.The framework follows the unityPackage specification and is recommended to be imported for use through UPM.
 * [CosmosFramework Wiki](https://github.com/DonnYep/CosmosFramework/wiki)<br/>

 <a name="Navigation"></a>